Photo Taken August 16, 2019 (Sturgeon Full Moon)

 That didn’t happen.
 The lesson, never rush it.

 Restarting the book was painful.
 But the stories got better.
 April’s Full Pink Moon birthed the beast—one who writes to you now.

 With my girlfriend preparing for Navy boot camp in May, another fear would approach my blind side.
 What bloomed, however, was quickly blossoming beneath the anxiety of being lonely and broke.

 The falling tears of May would water the blossoming Roses of the Full Flower Moon.
 Still no book, so I had to man up and move on come June.

 As bills were fortunately still being paid, the fear of going broke would knock at the same time.
 The taste of a Full [sour] Strawberry Moon would end on a run—I sang beneath it all night.

 I became the writing running beast in the hot summer nights under a Full Buck Moon.
 I also completed Bourgeoisie I. With anxiety through the roof, emotions spinning me in doubt, all I had was my credit card come July.

 And because I was able to travel much in my past working life, I had enough miles to book a free trip to NYC and Philadelphia.
 All the reason which confirms I can always make something out of nothing.

 I kept my promise to run back to Brookfield place in Manhattan.
-But it didn’t pay my bills.
-It was a promise fulfilled to self after a year of trial and errors.
+It didn’t pay my bills, but it was a promise fulfilled to self after a year of trial and errors.